G52-75221XI - Laptop MSI - Free user manual and instructions

 Intel EIST

 The Enhanced Intel SpeedStep technology allows you to set the performance level of the microprocessor whether the computer is running on battery or AC power.
-This field will appear after you installed the CPU which supports speedstep technology.
+This field will appear after you install a CPU that supports SpeedStep technology.

 C1E Support